All Episodes

 Okay.

-The bottom line is you you just monitor what you look, one thing I do is I usually eat two meals a day.
+One thing I do is I usually eat two meals a day.

 I don't eat three meals a day.

-Or you eat those six micro meals, you know.
+Or you eat those six micro meals, you know?

-No, that's a way, and and certainly intermittent fasting is not a bad idea if you can pull it off.
+And certainly intermittent fasting is not a bad idea if you can pull it off.

 But that's not for everybody.

-Like I like it, but then I have friends that can't do it.
+Like, I like it, but then I have friends that can't do it.

 Okay.

-Sixteen, uh they say the ideal is sixteen hours.
+They say the ideal is 16 hours.

 It depends on your age.

-It's all different things.
+It's all different.

-Did you see the list of how many push-ups you should be able to do?
+Can you see the list of how many push-ups you should be able to do?

 It's so ridiculous.